-This document presents the Framework for Environmental & Social Management following on from the ESIA for the Bash 500 MW Wind Farm ("the Project").
+This document presents the Framework for Environmental & Social Management following on from the ESIA for the Bash 500 MW Wind Farm and Bash 52MW WF ESIA Addendum ("the Projects").

-This framework has been informed by the outcomes of the ESIA and has been developed to establish structures for the management of Environmental and Social risks, impacts, opportunities and compliance associated with both the construction, commissioning and operational phases of the Project.
+This framework has been informed by the outcomes of the ESIA and its Addendum and has been developed to establish structures for the management of Environmental and Social risks, impacts, opportunities and compliance associated with both the construction, commissioning and operational phases of the Project.
 The Framework is intended to outline systematic structures and management programmes that will comprise the respective construction, commissioning and operational phase Environmental and Social Management Systems (ESMS).

-In order to implement the mitigation and management measures established in the ESIA (Volume 2), specific management programmes will be developed to incorporate these mechanisms, as well as the requirements of the local regulator, State Committee on Ecology and Environmental Protection (SCEEP) and the Project Lenders.
-Such documented information will be in the form of Project-specific Construction Environmental and Social Management Plan (CESMP) and Operation Environmental and Social Management Plan (OESMP) (and complimentary plans/procedures); to be developed prior to the commencement of construction, commissioning and operations respectively.
+In order to implement the mitigation and management measures established in the ESIA (Volume 2) and the Addendum, specific management programmes will be developed to incorporate these mechanisms, as well as the requirements of the local regulator, Ministry of Ecology, Environmental Protection and Climate Change (MEEPCC) (formerly known as the State Committee on Ecology and Environmental Protection (SCEEP)) and the Projects' Lenders.
+Such documented information will be in the form of Projects-specific Construction Environmental and Social Management Plans (CESMPs) and Operation Environmental and Social Management Plan (OESMP) (and complimentary plans/procedures); to be developed prior to the commencement of construction, commissioning and operations respectively.